apple-phi/granita/README.md

 	"extra-data": {} // key : value pairs of CSS selector : HTML data
 }
 ```
-You don't have to provide customisation for all settings; the defaults will be used if unspecified.
+You don't have to provide customisation for all settings; the defaults will be used if left unspecified.

 ## License
 MIT License, which can be found [here](https://github.com/apple-phi/granita/blob/main/LICENSE)